hazer-hazer/Jacy-Dev-Book/_docs/how-to-run.md

----
-layout: default
-title: How to run
-nav_order: 5
-# description: 'Maybe... idk why, you wanna run it?'
----

 # How to run

-CLI tool needs improvements, anyway it works and here's the syntax.
+CLI tool needs improvements, anyway, it works, and here's the syntax.

 ```
 ./jc (.exe for windows) [source files] --boolean-argument -key-value-argument=param1, param2, ..., paramN
 ```

-There're two kinds of cli arguments:
+There're two kinds of CLI arguments:

 * Boolean, that is, just a flag
 * Key-value that receive parameters

-Also arguments have constraints:
+Also, arguments have constraints:

-* Non-existent arguments, obviously, leads to an error
+* Non-existent arguments leads to an error
-* For key-value arguments: count of arguments (may be any count) and allowed parameters (what you able to write after `=`)
+* For key-value arguments: count of arguments (maybe any count) and allowed parameters (what you are able to write after `=`)
 * Dependencies.
-It means that some arguments are not allowed if other argument is not set, e.g. you cannot use `-compile-depth` (it controls how deep will compilation process go by workflow) without setting `--dev` argument.
+It means that some arguments are not allowed if another argument is not set, e.g. you cannot use `-compile-depth` (it controls how deep will compilation process go by workflow) without setting the `--dev` argument.

 Example usage.